Tamara Valenčič

 Improving muscle mass, strength and quality of life, in kidney patients

-Tamara's academic path began in Slovenia, where she obtained her undergraduate degree in kinesiology from the University of Ljubljana (2019) and worked as a research assistant in an Environmental and Gravitational Physiology Laboratory at the Jožef Stefan Institute (2019-2020).
+Tamara's academic path began in Slovenia, where she obtained her undergraduate degree in kinesiology from the University of Ljubljana (2019) and worked as a research assistant in an Environmental Physiology and Ergonomics Laboratory at the Jožef Stefan Institute (2019-2020).
 She then completed her MSc in Exercise Physiology (2021) and PhD in Neuromuscular Physiology (2025) at Loughborough University.
 Her PhD research, supervised by Prof Jonathan Folland and Dr Jakob Škarabot and funded by the National Rehabilitation Centre and Loughborough University, focused on understanding the long-term effects of anterior cruciate ligament reconstruction using a hamstring tendon graft on neural control of the knee extensor and flexor muscles.

 Get in touch